highinthefssky/highinthefssky.github.io/README.md

 1. Add `highintheflightsimsky.nl` as a site in your hosted Plausible account, with a plan supporting custom events.
 2. Review the provider's [data policy](https://plausible.io/data-policy), [DPA](https://plausible.io/dpa), and your applicable privacy/consent obligations before activation.
 Provider claims are not a blanket legal determination for this website.
-3. Create custom event goals with these exact names: `Wizard Results`, `XML Download Started`, `Preset Download Started`, and `YouTube Click`.
+3. Create custom event goals with these exact names: `Wizard Results`, `XML Download Started`, `Preset Download Started`, `Community Pack Download Started`, and `YouTube Click`.
 4. Analytics is explicitly pinned off in [.github/workflows/deploy.yml](.github/workflows/deploy.yml).
 After approval to activate it, replace that build step's `PUBLIC_ANALYTICS_ENABLED: 'false'` with `PUBLIC_ANALYTICS_ENABLED: ${{ vars.PUBLIC_ANALYTICS_ENABLED }}` and set the matching repository Actions variable to `true`.
 Deploy through the normal reviewed release process.
 No API key or analytics secret is needed.
 Keep the workflow value `false` to leave it off; after activation, unset the repository variable or set it to `false` and rebuild/deploy to disable collection.
 5. Verify events in the Plausible dashboard on the production site.
 An HTTP 202 response alone is not proof of ingestion; Plausible may silently drop filtered events.
 Do not install a second tracking snippet.